 For inward BT irrespective of the amount & PMAY proposals – Nil

-Note - Please note that there are different types of charges which a borrower has to pay upfront.
+Note - Borrowers need to pay various charges upfront.
 These charges are not negotiable and processing/application fee is one of them.
 So, do check all these details before applying for the loan.

 Grab the lowest rate deal to ensure a greater reduction of the home loan EMI.